Qovery/documentation/website/docs/using-qovery/configuration/deployment-rule.md

 ## Environment Deployment Rules

-Setting up Deployment Rules at the Enviornment level allows you to make all necessesary adjustments applied by your default rules from the Project level.
+Setting up Deployment Rules at the Enviornment level allows you to make all necessary adjustments applied by your default rules from the Project level.

 ### Environment Rules Configuration